-- Submit one (1) original copy of the response in hard copy form.
-The original response must contain the original manual signature of the authorized person signing the proposal, and the electronic copy of the proposal. - Submit one (1) copy of the initial response on PC compatible media (CD/DVD or USB flash drive), preferably in Word®. - The outer carton of the response must display clearly and conspicuously the following identifying information, the ITN number, vendor name and due date and is sealed; submit one (1) original proposal in hard copy form. - The offer's response must include the information and required submittals described, tabbed and numbered as shown below, with all information appearing in the Tab in which it was requested. - Questions and requests for information may not be rearranged, regrouped, or divided in any way. - All information and required submittals requested MUST BE in both hardcopy and electronic and included in your written response.
+- Submit one (1) original copy and two (2) copies of the response in hard copy form.
+The original response must contain the original manual signature of the authorized person signing the proposal, and the electronic copy of the proposal. - Submit one (1) copy of the initial response on PC compatible media (CD/DVD or USB flash drive), preferably in Word®. - The outer carton of the response must display clearly and conspicuously the following identifying information, The ITN number, Lot being responded to, vendor name and due date and is sealed. - The offer's response must include the information and required submittals described, tabbed and numbered as shown below, with all information appearing in the Tab in which it was requested. - Questions and requests for information may not be rearranged, regrouped, or divided in any way. - All information and required submittals requested MUST BE in both hardcopy and electronic and included in your written response.